agrogan1/newstuff/social-service-agency/README.md

 ![Mental Health By Program](slopegraph.png)

-*Simulated* data for use in classes on Research Methods, Statistics and Data Visualization.
+*Simulated* data for use in classes on Program Evaluation, Research Methods, Statistics and Data Visualization.

 The data contain the following (*simulated*) variables:  "ID", "age", "gender", "race_ethnicity", "family_income", "program", "mental_health_T1", "mental_health_T2", "latitude", "longitude".

 The *mental health* variables are scaled to have an average of 100.
 Lower numbers indicate lower mental health, while higher numbers indicate higher mental health.

-There are some differences in *mental health* status in the data and an interesting exercise could be to use software like Excel, Tableau or R to try to see which factors predict these differences.
+There are some differences in *mental health* status in the data and an interesting exercise could be to use software like Excel, Google Sheets, Tableau or R to try to see which factors predict these differences.

 ## Dataviz Exercise